Wavesonics/compose-multiplatform-file-picker/README.md

 - Setting the initial directory doesn't seem to effect Android's file picker at all, not sure why that is yet.

+## Building

+Intellij IDEA should be able to build the project except Android variant.
+To build and run Android examples, use Android Studio.

+### JS

+run `jsBrowserDevelopmentRun`, it will build JS example and open it in a browser.

+### MacOS and JVM

+Click on a green button next to main function in `examples/jvm/.../Main.kt` or `examples/macosX64/.../main.kt`

+### Android

+Open this project in Android Studio.
+Run configuration for Android should be added automatically, clicking on it will run it on an emulator

 [badge-kotlin]: https://img.shields.io/badge/kotlin-1.8.20-blue.svg?logo=kotlin

 <!-- PLATFORMS -->